2023 Best Value Allied Health Professions Associate Degree Schools in Washington

 Full Allied Health Professions at Tacoma Community College Report

 You’ll be in good company if you decide to attend Seattle Central College.
 It ranked #5 on our 2023 Best Value Allied Health Professions Associate Degree Schools in Washington list.
-Located in the large city of Seattle, Seattle Central is a public school with a small student population.
+Located in the city of Seattle, Seattle Central is a public school with a small student population.

 Full Allied Health Professions at Seattle Central College Report